matt439/ApogeeVGC/README.md

 ## Project Overview

 ApogeeVGC is a **Pokémon Video Game Championship (VGC) battle simulator** built in C# (.NET 9).
 This project simulates Pokémon battles following official VGC Double Battle mechanics, including moves, abilities, status conditions, weather, terrain, and complex battle interactions.
+It is are conversion from Pokemon Showdown (written in TypeScript) and uses OOP.

 ## Technology Stack